American Alsatian Scientific Classification

 Famous American Alsatians

 Due to the loyal and courageous nature of the American Alsatian, it may be surprising that these dogs have not been found in more movies and television shows.
-While the breeds that have gone into the American Alsatians – like the malamute and the English mastiff – have found their way into the hearts of the public through media, the same fate has not been given to them.
+While the breeds that have gone into the American Alsatians – like the malamute and the English mastiff – have found their way into the hearts of the public through media, the most famous American Alsatians have to be the dogs who played the dire wolves on HBO’s Game of Thrones.
+The actress, Sophie Turner, adopted the dog who played her character’s pet, Lady, after the show ended.

 Popular Names for American Alsatian